Monoidal Infinity Category of Complexes from Tannakian Viewpoint: Abstract

 \section{Abstract}

-In this paper we prove that a valued point into a scheme or stack naturally corresponds to a symmetric monoidal functor between stable $\infty$-categories of quasi-coherent complexes.
+In this paper we prove that a morphism between schemes or stacks naturally corresponds to a symmetric monoidal functor between stable $\infty$-categories of quasi-coherent complexes.
 It can be viewed as a derived analogue of Tannaka duality.
-As a consequence, we deduce that an algebraic stack satisfying a certain condition can be recovered from the stable $\infty$-category of quasi-coherent complexes with tensor operation.
+As a consequence, we deduce that an algebraic stack satisfying a certain condition can be recovered from the symmetric monoidal stable $\infty$-category of quasi-coherent complexes with tensor operation.